Stanley-Okwii/send-it-api/development.md

 user@user:~$ git clone https://github.com/Stanley-Okwii/send-it-api.git
 ```

  The code is in python.
-Use a typescript IDE of your choice, like Visual Studio Code or WebStorm.
+Use a python IDE of your choice, like Visual Studio Code or WebStorm.

 ## To set up the development environment, run:
 ```console